Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 Some common errors are:
 - `UntrustedReserveLocation`: a `ReserveAssetDeposited` was received from a location we don't trust as reserve
 - `UntrustedTeleportLocation`: a `ReceiveTeleportedAsset` was received from a location we don't trust as teleporter.
-- `AssetNotFound`: the asset to be withdrawn/deposited is not handled by the runtime.
+- `AssetNotFound`: the asset to be withdrawn/deposited is not handled by the asset transactor.
 Usually happens when the multilocation representing an asset does not match to those handled by the chain.
-- `FailedToTransactAsset`: the withdraw/deposit of the asset cannot be done, typically its because the account does not hold such asset, or because we cannot convert the multilocation to an account.
+- `FailedToTransactAsset`: the withdraw/deposit of the asset cannot be processed, typically it's because the account does not hold such asset, or because we cannot convert the multilocation to an account.
 - `FailedToDecode`: tied to the `Transact` instruction, in which the byte-blob representing the dispatchable cannot be decoded.
 - `MaxWeightInvalid`: the weight specified in the `Transact` instruction is not sufficient to cover for the weight of the transaction.
-- `TooExpensive`: Typically tied to `BuyExecution`, means that the amount of assets used to pay for fee is non-sufficient.
+- `TooExpensive`: Typically tied to `BuyExecution`, means that the amount of assets used to pay for fee is insufficient.
 - `Barrier`: One of the barriers failed, we need to check the barriers individually.
 - `UnreachableDestination`: Arises when the supported XCM version of the destination chain is unknown.
-In those cases the chain falls back to the safe XCM version but if it is not set, the communication  then the destination is unreachable.
+When the local chain sends an XCM to the destination chain for the very first time, it does not know about the XCM version of the destination.
+In such a case, the safe XCM version is used instead.
+However, if it is not set, then this error will be thrown.

 ---
-## 🔨 Decoding scale-encoded messages
+## 🔨 Decoding SCALE-encoded messages

-The second step is to retrieve the xcm message received by the chain.
-We can make clear distinctions on this:
+The second step is to retrieve the XCM received by the chain.
+We can clearly identify a chain by how it processes received XCMs:
 - **RelayChain**: usually the xcm message can be retrieved in the `paraInherent.enter` inherent, where the candidate for a specific parachain contains the ump messages sent to the relay. **UMP messages are usually executed one block after they are received**
 - **Parachain**: usually the xcm message can be retrieved in the `parachainSystem.setValidationData` inherent, inside the field `downWardMessage` or `horizontalMessages`. **DMP and HRPM messages are usually executed in the block they are received**, at least, as long as the available weight permits.

-One of the main drawbacks is that all we see is a **scale-encoded message** which does not give us much information.
+One of the main drawbacks is that all we see is a **SCALE-encoded message** which does not give us much information.
 To cope with this:

-- We build a scale-decoder to retrieve the xcm message (the hard way).
+- We build a SCALE-decoder to retrieve the xcm message (the hard way).
 - We rely on subscan/polkaholic to see the XCM message received.

 Guess which one will try out? :)